This post may contain affiliate links. Please read my affiliate policy.

 Whenever I buy a big bag of kale, my goal is simple: use every last leaf.
-That’s when I start getting creative in the blender.
-This Kale Banana Smoothie recipe is a great way to turn leftover kale into something crave-worthy.
+That’s when I start freezing kale and getting creative with my green smoothies.
+This Kale Banana Smoothie is a great way to turn leftover kale into something crave-worthy.

-• Kale: This leafy green is the nutrient backbone of the smoothie.
+- Kale: This leafy green vegetable is the nutrient backbone of the smoothie.
 It adds fiber, vitamin A, vitamin C, and antioxidants while blending smoothly when paired with enough liquid and fruit.

-• Almond milk: A light, dairy-free liquid that helps everything blend easily without overpowering the flavors.
+- Almond milk: A light, non-dairy milk that helps everything blend easily without overpowering the flavors.
 It keeps the smoothie creamy while staying low in calories.
 Check out the best almond milk brands to buy.

-• Frozen pineapple: Brings bright, tropical sweetness and a touch of acidity to keep the flavor fresh.
+- Frozen pineapple: Brings bright, tropical sweetness and a touch of acidity to keep the flavor fresh.
 Using it frozen helps create a cold, thick smoothie without ice.
+You can cut pineapple and freeze yourself, or buy it frozen.

 Enter your info below and I’ll send it straight to your inbox to save for later.